Published: 24th January 2020

 However, as a ballpark figure, expect to pay around £4,000 - £6,000 + VAT for a straightforward liquidation of an insolvent company with minimal debtors, few assets, and no ongoing litigation action via a Creditors’ Voluntary Liquidation (CVL).
 More complex cases are likely to result in higher fees accordingly.

 The price of a Members’ Voluntary Liquidation (MVL) – which is used to close solvent companies – is typically lower than that of a CVL, but again this will vary depending on the amount of work required.

 Voluntary liquidation is paid for by the company going into liquidation.
 In instances of compulsory liquidation, the fees would be footed by the party who is petitioning for the winding up the indebted company.

-While you may be tempted to wait for your company to be forced into compulsory liquidation in order to save money on the liquidation costs, this is extremely risky behaviour and is something we would strongly recommend against doing.
-If your company is insolvent you have a legal obligation as its director to stem any further losses and not do anything which could worsen the position of your creditors.
+If your company in insolvent you could cease trading and wait for your company to be forced into compulsory liquidation by one of your creditors.
+Bear in mind that if your company is insolvent you have a legal obligation as its director to stem any further losses and not do anything which could worsen the position of your creditors.